 Family-Friendly Hotel in Camden & Rockport, Maine

-A family-friendly vacation awaits you on midcoast Maine.
+With so many things to do in Maine with kids near Camden, Rockport, and Rockland, a family-friendly vacation awaits you in midcoast Maine!
 From festivals, museums, and even a specialty candy shop, there’s something for everyone in your family to enjoy when you visit.
 So you’ll definitely want a family-friendly hotel in Camden, Maine.
 The Country Inn of Camden/Rockport is an excellent, family-friendly hotel.

 With 36 rooms in the main house, which are open year-round, and 11 seasonal cottages, as well as pet-friendly rooms, you’ll find the perfect fit for your family’s needs.

-A country-style breakfast buffet greets our guests each morning.
+A better-than-continental breakfast greets our guests each morning.
 And there are snacks served each afternoon.
 With a heated indoor pool. hot tub, workout area, spa services, and other great amenities, everyone in the family will find something to love.